 Samaritan Demo (EPIC)

-EPIC used APEX Clothing for the trenchcoats of the UE3 Samaritan demo to ensure the clothing behaves much more realistic.
-In the video below you can see the trenchcoat of the main character in a separate clothing map with even all the little buckles moving properly.
+EPIC used PhysX Clothing for the trenchcoats of the UE3 Samaritan demo to ensure the clothing behaves much more realistic.
+In the video you can see the trenchcoat of the main character in a separate clothing map with even all the little buckles moving properly.

 QQDance 2 is using PhysX Cloth to provide more realsim to their characters